swati-gwc/ReactNotes/BasicStructure/README.md

 Now when react-router-dom in installed we can use it in our code.
 I have created 4 .js files which are named as Home, About, Navigation and First Page.
 These files are added in the components folder and used as components in the project.

+The code is given in the files named as "App.js" and components folder.

 1. First Page : It is the first default page that will be shown to users.
 ![image](https://user-images.githubusercontent.com/63490144/122632731-5adc9280-d0f2-11eb-8315-d827d3e694d8.png)